-• PROCTORED EXAM(S): All MSVCC courses must have a minimum of one and a maximum of three proctored exams.
+- PROCTORED EXAM(S): All MSVCC courses must have a minimum of one and a maximum of three proctored exams.
 Co-Lin policy is that the proctored exam(s) equal(s) at least 25% of your final average.
-This course will have 1 proctored exam(s), which will total 25% of your final average.
-Visit the Proctored Exam Information page for more information on proctoring options and refer to the Virtual Proctoring Guidelines if you plan to take your proctored exam(s) virtually.
+This course will have 1 proctored exam(s), which will total 25% of your final average. - This course WILL REQUIRE one in-person proctored exam that can be scheduled and taken at any of the 15 MS Community College campuses by clicking on In-Person Proctoring within Canvas. - Visit the Proctored Exam Information page for more information on proctoring.